It was only a year ago Jason Kelce was on the trade block. Now the city of Philadelphia is prepared to anoint Kelce Eagles center for life.

 Take your warm and fuzzies out of the equation for a moment.
 Kelce has three seasons remaining on his current deal with the Eagles, but 2018 is the final year to include guaranteed money.
 Usually, a player with any semblance of leverage can get an extension out of a similar situation, or at least restructure to provide financial security.

 It stands to reason the Eagles should sign Kelce to a new deal on merit.
 Doing so could benefit the club for the short-term future as well.
-The Eagles are over the current projected cap for ’18, but an extension or raise for Kelce would almost certainly be structured in such a way as to lower his number for next season.
+The Eagles are over the current projected cap for '18, but an extension or raise for Kelce would almost certainly be structured in such a to lower his number for next season.

 Theoretically, Kelce can agree to restructure his deal strictly for the security, without adding years or money.
 But at age 30, coming off probably the best season of his career and his popularity having reached new heights, this may be his best shot to score one last long-term contract.